Woods Lamp Tinea Versicolor

 wood referensi web image

 Woods Lamp Tinea Versicolor.
-Scrape off a bit of the skin.
+Look at the skin with a special device called a wood's lamp.
 If the patient has tinea versicolor, the affected skin appears yellowish green in color when looked at with this lamp.

 Wood's lamp by aseem